bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-6--pulse-ox/README.md

   - Blinking when BPM measurement has been achieved
   - Change line color based on heart rate
   - Anything else you can think of!

+#### Note: Activities 6, 7, and 8 do not have to be completed in order.
+Your team should decide how to divide work and which order you would like to complete them to best utilize your time.
+Proper time management is an important part of engineering projects!

 #### Activity 6 - Adding an Infrared (IR) LED
 * Look at [these slides](https://docs.google.com/presentation/d/1yYMUpLfETwpd5UFMXlOSOVsBrH_GR4XbkF3A0wWSW_k/edit?usp=sharing) for details about why you would want to add an IR LED and how you would get started